-Be proactive not reactive

-One of the best ways to neutralise employee problems is to take an objective look at your company's policies and practices.
+Tip: Be proactive, not reactive.
+One of the best ways to neutralize employee problems is to take an objective look at your company's policies and practices.
 Amend any policies that are outdated, unfair, or could potentially open you up to legal issues.
+Ensure that your employment contract stipulates the consequences of employee issues and how these issues will be dealt with.
+This should also include the dismissal process in the business.

-Four steps to managing the risks associated with employees
+Four steps to managing the risks associated with employees: